Tetralogy of Fallot: Pathophysiology

 In healthy individuals, the human heart develops around the 20th day of gestation, when the outer endocardial tubes merge into a single cardiac tube.
 Thereafter, the cardiac tube begins to fold, developing into the atrium and ventricle.
 The right ventricle is dominant prior to birth, receiving 65% of the venous return to the heart, and is the main contributor of blood flow to the lower part of the body, the placenta, and the lungs.
-Though the exact cause of TOF is unknown, an association that has been observed is an anterior deviation of the infundibular septum that results in a misaligned VSD, with an overriding aorta causing a subsequent right ventricular obstruction.
+Though the exact cause of TOF is unknown, one observed association is an anterior deviation of the infundibular septum that results in a misaligned VSD, with an overriding aorta causing a subsequent right ventricular obstruction.

 Different factors such as pulmonary stenosis can also contribute with the right ventricular outflow obstruction.
 During tet spells, a decrease in systemic vascular resistance or an increase in pulmonary resistance would be physiologically observed.

 The main anatomic defect in TOF is the anterior deviation of the pulmonary outflow septum.
 This defect results in narrowing of the right ventricular outflow tract (RVOT), override of the aorta, and a VSD.